timdp/dune-tv-prettifier/README.md

 Prerequisites
 -------------

 Currently, every series needs to be in a directory named after that series, containing a directory per season, containing all the media files for that season.
 An example would be *Fawlty Towers/S01/Fawlty Towers S01E03.avi".
 The script will try its best to figure out the episode number from the file name.
-When that fails, it will just clean up the file name a bit; however, you will lose episode information.
+If that fails, it will just clean up the file name a bit; however, you will lose episode information.

 Usage
 -----